-Credit for maintaining erosion protection programs in communities with coastal erosionprone areas is described in CRS Credit for Management of Coastal Erosion Hazards.
+Credit for maintaining erosion protection programs in communities with coastal erosion-prone areas is described in Coastal Erosion Hazards: A Special Flood-related Hazards Supplement to the CRS Coordinator's Manual.
 The credit points, cEPM, are added to the other elements in Activity 540.

 The CRS encourages communities to devote special attention to areas affected by coastal erosion.
 A maximum of 100 points is available for maintaining measures that protect buildings from coastal flooding or erosion.
 These include the preservation of dunes or mangroves, stabilization of bluffs, and beach nourishment.
-There are several prerequisites to this credit, including a requirement for coastal erosion setback regulations, which are described in CRS Credit for Management of Coastal Erosion Hazards (see Appendix C or www.CRSresources.org).
+There are several prerequisites to this credit, including a requirement for coastal erosion setback regulations, which are described in Coastal Erosion Hazards (see Appendix C or www.CRSresources.org/Manual).